bpaquet/node-logstash/Readme.markdown

 * ``type``: to specify the log type, to faciliate crawling in kibana.
 Example: ``type=http``.
 No default value.
 * ``unserializer``: please see above.
 Default value to ``json_logstash``.
 * ``ssl``: enable SSL mode.
 See below for SSL parameters.
 Default : false

+Websocket
+---
+This plugin is used on log server to receive data over a websocket, optionally with SSL/TLS encryption.
+Websockets are like TCP, but are proxy and firewall friendly.

+Examples:

+* Regular mode: ``input://websocket://0.0.0.0:12345``
+* TLS mode: ``input://websocket://0.0.0.0:443?ssl=true&ssl_key=/etc/ssl/private/logstash-server.key&ssl_cert=/etc/ssl/private/logstash-server.crt&ssl_requestCert=true&ssl_rejectUnauthorized=true``

+Parameters:

+* ``ssl``: enable SSL mode.
+See below for SSL parameters.
+Default : false
+* ``appendPeerCert``: Optional.
+In SSL mode, adds details of the peer certificate to the @tls field if the peer certificate was received from the client using requestCert option.
+Default: true in SSL mode
+* ``type``: Optional.
+To specify the log type, to faciliate crawling in kibana.
+Example: ``type=tls``.
+No default value.
+* ``unserializer``: Optional.
+Please see above.
+Default value to ``json_logstash``.

 TCP / TLS
 ---